 There are many different kinds of loans available for flipping houses.
 You can read all about them here.

-3. Flesh Out Your Dream Team
+3. Pull Together Your Dream Team

 You can’t flip houses all on your own.
 Even if you’re a master plumber, electrician, and carpenter extraordinaire, revamping an entire home, especially for the first time, is going to take a small army.